 Jet Airliners - Free SFX Library

-It was a cold winter night when I first heard the airplanes from inside my room more clearly than ever before.
+It was a cold winter night when I first heard the aeroplanes from inside my room more clearly than ever before.

 I had recently read a blog post by Paul Virostek (Airborne Sound, Creative Field Recording) which outlined his experience in recording Jet Fly Bys.
 This immediately explained my sudden intrigue.
 Virostek mentioned a flight tracking application which gathers information about each jet.
 Without thinking twice, I searched for a similar app, grabbed my recorder in one hand and my jacket in the other and headed outside to locate the sounds.
 Needless to say how cold it was, as I stepped outside I saw a jet flying not far from where I was standing.
 I placed my recorder on a tripod and started recording.